rsz_199362bc73d551930019b45770c60b76

 Route aggregation example:

 So, in summary, route aggregation lets you take several specific routes and combine them into one inclusive route.
 As a result, route aggregation can reduce the number of routes a given protocol advertises.
 This is because the aggregates are activated by contributing routes.
-The routing protocols will have different route aggregation methods, such as in OSPF.
+The routing protocols will have different route aggregation methods, such as those used in OSPF.
 When an ABR sends routing information to other areas, it originates Type 3 LSAs for each network segment.

 If any contiguous segments exist in this area, run the abr-summary command to summarize these segments into one.
-An ABR then sends just one summarized LSA to other areas and no LSAs that belong to the summarized network segment specified by this command.
+An ABR then sends just one summarized LSA to other areas, and no LSAs belong to the summarized network segment specified by this command.
 Therefore, the routing table size is reduced, and router performance is improved.
 The critical point in the diagram below is the two separate failure domains.
 Failure domains A and B.

 route aggregation